phantomVK/MessageKit/README.md

 ## Usage

-Migrate the base source code includes layout resource, string resource, classes and gradle dependencies to your project.
+Migrate the base source code to your project, includes layout resource, string resource, classes and gradle dependencies.

 #### model：